c24b/crawax/README.rst

 Crawtext take a search query and crawl the web using
 + a sourcefile (.txt)
 + or / and a BING SEARCH API KEY
 To get an ** API KEY **from BING go to <http://datamarket.azure.com/dataset/bing/search>
+And then store it in a sources collection for next run

 Crawtext has 2 basic mode
 - discovery : Create new entries in sources database and launch the crawler that stores pertinent page into results collection